Baltimore mayor now says he plans to run for the office

-BALTIMORE (AP) — The man who suddenly found himself mayor of Baltimore, after the previous mayor resigned in a scandal, now says he plans to run for the office.
+BALTIMORE (AP) — The man who suddenly found himself mayor of Baltimore, after the previous mayor resigned in a scandal, announced on Tuesday that he plans to run for the office.

-In an interview Tuesday with The Baltimore Sun , Mayor Bernard C. “Jack” Young said he changed his thinking after previously indicating that he would not run.
+Mayor Bernard C. “Jack” Young previously said he would not run, but in an interview Tuesday with The Baltimore Sun , Young said he changed his thinking.

+“There have been a lot of challenges since I was sworn in April 1,” Young said.
+“I’ve had a strong team that is very wise and capable.
+I decided I want to run because there’s a lot of things I want to accomplish.”

 Catherine Pugh resigned as mayor in May amid a scandal and multiple investigations into the lucrative sales of her self-published children’s books.
-Young automatically became the permanent mayor after serving as city council president.
+Young, who was city council president, automatically became mayor.

 Young said he wants to build a new courthouse, implement new career advancement training for city employees and address racial equity.